 The Duke of Cambridge joined leading African conservationists from Tusk-supported projects to discuss the impacts of the covid-19 pandemic on the sector.

-Covid-19 has created a crisis in wildlife conservation across the world - but non more so than in Africa.
+Covid-19 has created a crisis in wildlife conservation across the world - but none more so than in Africa

 A loss of livelihoods will have a devastating impact on entire communities.
 We have already heard of large-scale redundancies within the conservation and tourism sectors.
 This loss of income will severely affect whole families and their ability to fund their basic needs.